US home construction up 3.9% in August after July drop - KESQ

 The August strength came in a 21.6% jump in construction of apartment units which offset a 2.8% fall in construction of single-family homes.

-Applications for building permits, a good sign of future activity, rose 6% to a seasonally adjusted annual rate of 1.73 million units.
-However, with demand still strong and homes for sale still in short supply, the outlook for housing construction remains solid for the rest of this year.
+Applications for building permits, seen as a good sign of future activity, rose 6% to a seasonally adjusted annual rate of 1.73 million units.

-“Higher input costs and shortages remain headwinds for builders.
-But still-low inventories should be a positive for activity as these constraints ease,” said Rubeela Farooqi, chief U.S. economist for High Frequency Economics.

-Construction activity was up in all parts of the country except the West, which saw a 21.1% decline Construction surged 167.2% in the Northeast but that jump came after a 54.4% plunge in July.
-Construction starts were up 11.4% in the Midwest and 1.4% in the South.

-A monthly survey of builder sentiment by the National Association of Home Builders and Wells Fargo showed sentiment inched up to 76 in September, ending a three-month decline.
-The index remains far below the record reading of 90 last November.
+A survey of builder sentiment done by the National Association of Home Builders and Wells Fargo showed sentiment inched up one point to a reading of 76 in September.
+Lower lumber prices and strong demand for housing helped to offset problems builders are having with supply chain issues and ongoing labor shortages.

-“The single-family housing market has moved off the unsustainably hot pace of construction of last fall and has reached a still hot but more stable level of activity,” said Robert Dietz, chief economist for the home builders.